 When she’s not at work, Molly likes to travel, hike, read, and cook.
 She lives in Portland with her husband and son.

 Carla Spencer graduated from Rhodes College with a degree in fine art and anthropology.
 She worked as a fundraiser for nonprofits in Memphis, Tennessee and Santa Fe, New Mexico before moving to Portland to be near family and enjoy the Pacific Northwest.
 Carla joined the NWSC team in 2013.
 She loves being able to bike to work, getting to see newborns, and most of all, helping people realize their dream of parenthood.

-Carla lives in Portland with her husband, three daughters, giant dog, and two cats.
+Carla lives in Portland with her family, a giant dog, and two cats.
 They enjoy picking berries, surfing, hiking, making art, and dreaming about summer.

 Prior to joining NWSC, Veronica worked for 10 years as the Director of Travel for an airline and most recently as an event coordinator and community advocate in McMinnville, Oregon.
 In addition, Veronica regularly volunteers at her kids’ schools, the McMinnville Chamber of Commerce, Habitat for Humanity, and more.
 Veronica loves sharing her passion for surrogacy every day.
 She is an experienced surrogate with NWSC who was worked with families in both France and Australia.
 Watch the French Documentary “Two Men and a Cradle” about her and the French family!

-Veronica lives in McMinnville with her husband, two children, two dogs, cat, and six chickens!
+Veronica lives in McMinnville with her husband, two children, two dogs, a cat, and six chickens!
 In her “free” time, she enjoys baking and trying new recipes, traveling the world, and spending time with her family.